Omikhleia/markdown.sile/README.md

 - Hard line breaks
 - Raw attributes (escaping to inline SILE or Lua scripting)
 - Raw inline HTML convenience subset in Markdown
+- Advanced use of symbols in Djot (variable substitution and templating)
+- Advanced configuration (e.g. Markdown variants, headings shifting, etc.)

 ## Use with the resilient collection